 If you request a card and follow these instructions I will 100% to ALL QSL Requests.
 If you do not follow these instructions your request is discarded.

 I have made Several "Min DX Trips" as well as a DXpedition to Prince Edward Island in 2015, In which I was part of a team operation in the IARU Contest.
 We finished First Place in our Section.
-I continue to operate DX, Field Days and any other chance I get.
+I continue to operate DX, Field Days, and Contests every chance I get.

 I am active in 4 Clubs locally.
 The NCDXCC, The SCDXA, The Greer Amateur Radio Club, and BRARS.
 I am most active in the SCDXA, and I am in charge of the Web site and most of the presentations given each month.
 I am also the Web Master for many Ham related sites, which are listed below.
 Please visit my links on Clubs and affiliates to the left if you would like more information on the organizations.
 One of my main interests is DXing, and I have been part of several small trips we call "Mini DX Trips".
 (Field Day Style Operations).
 I have been the organizer of these, which have included Boone, NC / Nancy Mountain, NC.
 These trips are field day style trips with several of the club members.
 I am normally the chief cook and organizer.
 I was also one of the organizers for a trip to Canada's Prince Edward Island in 2015.
 Four of us traveled to the DX Lodge in P.E.I., and worked many contacts for 1 full week.
 We also participated in the I.A.R.U World Championship contest, and placed 1st in the Section.